graphprotocol/contracts/packages/issuance/docs/testing/reo/IndexerTestGuide.md

 | 3m  | Ineligible — Mock REO          | 3m.1      |
 | 4m  | Optimistic Recovery — Mock REO | 4m.1      |

-**Timing**: Set 1 opens allocations that need epoch maturity.
-Sets 2-4 use the production REO (sequential: renew → eligible close → wait for expiry → ineligible close → re-renew → recovery close).
-Sets 2m-4m use the mock REO for instant eligibility control -- no waiting for expiry.
-Set 5 requires coordinator to toggle validation.
+**Timing**: Set 1 opens allocations that need epoch maturity. **On the default mock wiring, run Set 1 then Sets 2m-4m** — instant eligibility control, no waiting for expiry.
+Sets 2-4 apply only when a coordinator has activated the production REO (sequential: renew → eligible close → wait for expiry → ineligible close → re-renew → recovery close); Set 5 then requires the coordinator to toggle validation.

 ---